kylebarrow/chibi/README.md

 #### $(selector).css(property,*value*)
 *Gets or optionally sets the CSS property for the selector.*

-**css** with no *value* will return either a CSS property string (only one matching DOM element found) or array of CSS property strings (more than one matching DOM element found).
+**css** with no *value* will return either a CSS property string (only one matching DOM element found) or array of CSS property strings (more than one matching DOM element found). **css** will return the computed property value if the property isn't explicitly set which can vary between browsers.
+For example, an element with no explicit font weight will return 'normal' in Opera and Webkit browsers but '400' in Firefox and Internet Explorer browsers.

 *value* will set the value of the CSS property for all matching DOM elements.